Choyumii/ID-Assignment-1---Chong-Yue-Ming/README.md

 # clearly been followed.
 All noticeable errors have been corrected or documented.

-# Version control systems are used effectively:
+##### Version control systems are used effectively:

 # ● all code is managed in git with well-described commit messages

+May have not realised about the git function until very late into the assignment, can explain if needed to clarify about code/ where i got the code from

 # ● there is a separate, well-defined commit for each individual feature/fit

 # ● there are no very large commits which make it harder to understand the development

-✓

 # process and could lead the assessor to suspect plagiarism

-# The full application development process is documented:
+##### The full application development process is documented:

+Did not realise about git until late into assignment.
+I do have zip files of the assignment at different stages and screenshots of early-late versions of the website

 # ● the purpose of the application is clearly described in the README

+✓

 # ● the project's documentation describes the design work undertaken for this project